Movatterモバイル変換

 Revival

 After thecollapse of the Soviet Union, the Order was reestablished in independent Ukraine and other Central and Eastern European countries such as Hungary,Romania,Slovakia andPortugal.
-Some old monasteries have been restored and new ones established.
-In 2001 there were over 600 monks, 300 of them in Ukraine.
+Some old monasteries have since been restored and new ones established.
+In 2001,there were over 600 monks, 300 of whom were in Ukraine.

 List of monasteries